Nasim-Imtiaz/ML_AWS_Foundation_Course/README.md

 #### Component of Machine Learning
 * Machine Learning Model - extremely generic program(or block of code), made specific by the data used to train it.
 It is used to solve different problems. ( *generic problem made specific by data* )
 * Model Training Algorithm - Model training algorithms work through an interactive process.
-It thinks about the changes that need to be made and make those changes and repeat these process. ( *an iterative process fitting a generic model to soecific data* )
+It thinks about the changes that need to be made and make those changes and repeat these process. ( *an iterative process fitting a generic model to soecific data* )( *iteratively update model parameters to minimize some loss function* )
 * Model Inference algorithm - generates prediction using the trained model. ( *process to use a trained model to solve a task* )

 #### Continuous Label